digital-medicine-research-group-UNAV/RNACOREX/Library/PLOS Code/README.md

 ### PLOS CODE Instructions

---> Place the required datasets in 'TCGA Raw Data' (See library instructions)
+--> Place the required datasets in `TCGA Raw Data` (See library instructions)

---> 'TCGA Raw Data' contains the original data extracted from GDC without preprocessing.
+--> `TCGA Raw Data` contains the original data extracted from GDC without preprocessing.

---> 'DEG R' contains R scripts for DEG.
+--> `DEG R` contains R scripts for DEG.
 Datasets for DEG and differentially expressed genes are saved here.

 --> For the Differential Gene Expression (DGE) developed in the article code the next requirements have to be taken into account.